 B2.
-All participants should save replays of all races.
+All participants shall save replays of all races.
 The RC or PC may request a copy.

 B3.
 E-mail of group assignments will be sent prior to each race day, with indication of race hosts.
 In case of an overloaded server, it is not necessary for all to login to the website prior to racing.

 B4.
 Verify that the results published by the RC are correct.